codementality/docker-for-drupal-development/docs/lessonone.rst

 Lesson 1: Set up a web service
 ==============================

+Let's set up our project, called "dockerdrop", by creating a directory to house it named "dockerdrop".

 1: Create a Docker Compose yaml file
 ####################################

-Create a file called `docker-compose.yml` in the root of your project.
+Create a file called `docker-compose.yml` in the root of your project directory.

 This file will contain all information about the services, networks and volumes that will make up your development environment stack.
 As we progress with this project, we will modify this file to modify services, define additional ones, add volumes and configure each volume and service to work together to build a viable development stack for our project.